consolelogreece/InventoryManagementSystem/README.md

 MSBuild.exe
 ```

-4. Navigate to /bin/debug and run IMS_UI.exe
+4. Navigate to /bin/debug and run IMS_UI.exe.

 ## Configuration
 After cloning the repository and before running the application, you need to update the `filePath` key in the `App.config` file located in the `/IMS_UI` directory.
 This key specifies the path where the data and backups will be stored.

-Open the `App.config` file in a text editor and locate the following section:
+Open the `App.config` file in a text editor and update the following section with your file path:

 ```xml
 <appSettings>